fusion809/npm2arch/README.md

 # npm2archOBS

-Convert npm packages into a PKGBUILD for Archlinux integration.
+Convert npm packages into a PKGBUILD for Arch Linux integration.
+This project is a fork of the [`npm2arch` project of Filirom1](https://github.com/Filirom1/npm2arch), the main distinguishing characteristic of this fork is that there are some additional commands.
+Namely:

-NPM package.json --> PKGBUILD for pacman
+* [`npm2OBS`](https://github.com/fusion809/npm2archOBS/blob/master/bin/npm2OBS) &mdash; which generates an Open Build Service (OBS)-friendly PKGBUILD for the package in question.
+What this means is that the package does not require an Internet connection to build as it does not call `npm` to install the package.
+Instead all the package's NPM dependencies are listed in the `depends` array.
+* [`npm2OBSIT`](https://github.com/fusion809/npm2archOBS/blob/master/bin/npm2OBSIT) &mdash; this is like `npm2OBS`, except it also adds all the package's NPM dependencies to the OBS too.

 ## Install
 ### From AUR :